 Some people have raised concerns about the toxic or carcinogenic nature of SLS, but it hasn't been ruled unsafe for use in toothpaste.
 Perhaps a more common complaint regarding SLS is skin irritation, which in the case of toothpaste materialises as canker sores (mouth ulcers).

 Studies have shown that switching to an SLS-free toothpaste can reduce the occurrence of canker sores, or at least make them less painful.
-If you suffer from mouth ulcers, it could be worth a try – you’ll just need to get used to the lack of foam as you brush.
-You can read about other ways to treat canker sores here.
+If you suffer from mouth ulcers, it could be worth a try – you'll just need to get used to the lack of foam as you brush.
+Read more about how to treat canker sores.

 For toothpastes to work effectively, they need to be slightly abrasive.
 Without small abrasive particles, they couldn't scrub bits of food, plaque, and stains from the surface of teeth.
 However, too much abrasiveness and you risk damaging your tooth enamel or gums.